 If a nonresident alien has non-wage income (scholarships/fellowships, honorariums, awards, etc.) or if they are eligible for tax treaty benefits, they can apply for an Individual Taxpayer Identification Number (ITIN).
 ITIN's are only valid for tax filing purposes.
-If a nonresident alien needs to apply for an ITIN, please have them contact the Tax & Compliance Manager.
+All need-based scholarship students should apply for a number shortly after their arrival on campus.
+ISSS can assist with this process.
+TDS will prepare the needed form.